mbwhite/monaco-go/README.md

-# Monaco JSON
+# Monaco CSS

-JSON language plugin for the Monaco Editor.
-It provides the following features when editing JSON files:
+CSS language plugin for the Monaco Editor.
+It provides the following features when editing CSS, LESS and SCSS files:
-* Code completion, based on JSON schemas or by looking at similar objects in the same file
+* Code completion
-* Hovers, based on JSON schemas
+* Hovers
-* Validation: Syntax errors and schema validation
+* Validation: Syntax errors and linting
-* Formatting
+* Find definition, references & highlights for symbols in the same file
 * Document Symbols

-* Syntax highlighting
+Linting an be configured through the API.
+See [here](https://github.com/Microsoft/monaco-css/blob/master/src/monaco.d.ts) for the API that the

-Schemas can be provided by configuration.
-See [here](https://github.com/Microsoft/monaco-go/blob/master/src/monaco.d.ts) for the API that the JSON plugin offers to configure the JSON language support.
+CSS plugin offers to configure the CSS/LESS/SCSS language support.

-Internally the JSON plugin uses the [vscode-json-languageservice](https://github.com/Microsoft/vscode-json-languageservice) node module, providing the implementation of the functionally listed above.
-The same module is also used in [Visual Studio Code](https://github.com/Microsoft/vscode) to power the JSON editing experience.
+Internally the CSS plugin uses the [vscode-css-languageservice](https://github.com/Microsoft/vscode-css-languageservice) node module, providing the implementation of the functionally listed above.
+The same module is also used in [Visual Studio Code](https://github.com/Microsoft/vscode) to power the CSS, LESS and SCSS editing experience.

 ## Issues

-Please file issues concering `monaco-go` in the [`monaco-editor` repository](https://github.com/Microsoft/monaco-editor/issues).
+Please file issues concering `monaco-css` in the [`monaco-editor` repository](https://github.com/Microsoft/monaco-editor/issues).

 ## Installing